john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 ```

 ## Create a utility to make the composition more versatile.
 Now suppose your boss asks that although the machine is good and it works well, other competitors are making machines that make machines!
 You can actually do this by making a utility that can take functions that are entirely different than the original machine to create a new one.
 In the example below, the utility take 3 functions and calls a new function that will call each of those function in succession, the out of one becomes the input of the next, etc, until the last output is finally returned.
-Note that the return of the "composed" function is not only point free (i.e. it can be defined without defining its points/inputs)

 ```JavaScript
 let baseProduct = 10;